 Barrington 220 School District is working closely with the Lake County Health Department and Cook County Health Department regarding the recent identification of mumps virus in the Barrington community.

-As of March 22, the health departments have reported six confirmed cases at Barrington High School, three confirmed cases at Station Middle School, and several probable cases at both BHS and Station.
+As of April 3, the health departments have reported six confirmed cases at Barrington High School, three confirmed cases at Station Middle School, and one confirmed case at Countryside Elementary School.
+There are also several probable cases at both BHS and Station.

 From Centers for Disease Control and Prevention: “Mumps is a contagious disease that is caused by a virus.
 Mumps typically starts with fever, headache, muscle aches, tiredness, and loss of appetite.
 Then, most people will have swelling of their salivary glands.
 This is what causes the puffy cheeks and a tender, swollen jaw.”